jbottum/t5pat/langchain_markdown46.md

 ```

-The loading times show that flan-t5-large model takes 16.6 seconds, whereas the tokenizer takes .24 seconds and the Pipeline loading is shortest at 0.08 seconds.
+The loading times show that flan-t5-large model takes 17.2 seconds, whereas the tokenizer takes .94 seconds and the Pipeline loading is shortest at 0.11 seconds.
+From an operational standpoint, it is probably helpful that pipeline loading is relatively short.

+### XL Model Review

 Now, let's examine the results of the flan-t5-xl model.
 The information message below is printed as the script loads checkpoint shards as part of initializing the model and tokenizer.
+This appears to take 49 seconds and there is a delay between the Large model output completion and the start of output from the XL Model.

 ```
 Loading checkpoint shards: 100%|██████████████████| 2/2 [01:38<00:00, 49.17s/it]
 ```
-Next let's look at the output for the XL model's output in the pipeline.
+Next let's analyze output for the XL model's output.
 This chart provides the question types, the correctness of the answer, and the time required to generate the pipelines answers.

 | Prompt| Correct | Time in sec |
 | --- | --- | --- |